iHuraira/platinum-pseudomonas-rnaseq/README.md

 ---

-Thanks!
-Based on the DESeq2 output from your R script, here is a clear and concise **Results** section for your `README.md`, summarizing findings from the three comparisons:

----

 ## 📈 Results

 Differential gene expression analysis was performed using **DESeq2** in R, comparing transcript abundance across three experimental conditions: